Johnson Square (Savannah, Georgia)

 Another landmark of Johnson Square is the Johnson Square Business Center.
 This building, formerly known as the Savannah Bank Building, was the city's first "skyscraper", built in 1911.
 Johnson Square is known as the financial district, or banking square, and many of the city's financial services companies are located here.
 These companies include the Savannah Bancorp, Savannah Bank, Coastal Bank Headquarters, Bank of America branch, SunTrust branch, TitleMax Corporate Headquarters, and a Regions Bank building.
 Christ Church Episcopal occupies the southeastern trust lot of the square at 28 Bull Street.
 Christ Church is "the Mother Church of Georgia", established in 1733.
 Early clergy of the church include John Wesley and George Whitefield.

 The first flag of independence raised in the South was in Johnson Square on November 8, 1860.

 The Pulaski House Hotel was in operation in the northwestern corner of the square between 1835 and 1948.
 It was torn down eight years later.
 Regions Bank stands in its place, as of 2023.

 Screven House Hotel stood at the corner of Bull Street and Congress Street in the late 19th and early 20th centuries.
-It was demolished and replaced, in 1913, by the Savannah Hotel, which became the Manger Building.
+It was demolished and replaced, in 1913, by the Savannah Hotel (featuring the popular Purple Tree Lounge), which became the Manger Building.